angular-schule/website-articles/blog/2020-01-everything-github/README.md

 His Angular Book uses a new GitHub repository in every chapter (so there are quite a lot of repos 😅).
 So he developed a solution that makes it as easy as possible to bring an Angular App to GitHub Pages.
 The project exists since 2016 and if it was started today, it would certainly have a nicer name.
-According to GitHub, 7000 projects already deploying with angular-cli-ghpages.
+According to GitHub, 7000 projects already deploy their apps with angular-cli-ghpages.

 ### 1.5.
 GitHub plans

-The following information are based on the details from [the pricing page](https://github.com/pricing).
+The following information is based on the details from [the pricing page](https://github.com/pricing).

 The **free plan** gives you:
 * unlimited public repositories
 * unlimited private repositories
 * only 3 collaborators for private repositories
-* 2000 total action minutes/month
+* 2000 total GitHub action minutes/month

 The **pro plan** gives you: